beezy-cloud/project-pancake/docs/concepts.md

 ```

 Within the world of microservice and container, these modules would all have their own container, so 6 containers, instead of 1.
-This approach provides more flexibility from a development and lifecycle perspectice as patching or updating the code from one of the services would not impact the entire stack.

 ```mermaid
    erDiagram